guigolab/grape-nf/ihec-setup.md

 ### Troubleshooting

-The following error (with IMAGE as e.g. `bamstats:bamstats-0.3.2`, and HASH as e.g. `cddb8cf488abc7102b1efd0dec0448cd9377ad09606f565013b52251ef9ea1dd`)
+The following error:

     FATAL:   Unable to pull docker://grapenf/<IMAGE>: conveyor failed to get: no descriptor found for reference "<HASH>"

-is a transient connection error that may happen when pulling Singualrity images from the Docker Hub.
-To solve this, just run the pipeline again until it completes without errors.
+is a transient connection error that may happen when pulling Singularity images from the Docker Hub.
+To solve this, just run the pipeline again until it completes without errors or use the script described in the [section above](#run-initial-pipeline-tests) to prefectch the image.

-## Run the IHEC testsuite defined in the `ihec` nextflow profile
+## Run the IHEC test dataset

-The pipeline can be run on the MCF10A IHEC RNA-Seq dataset specified in the `ihec` configuration profile.
-Please note that processing this data requires a considerable amount of [computational resources](https://github.com/guigolab/grape-nf/blob/IHEC/ihec-resources.config).
+A reference RNA-seq dataset (MCF10A) is made available by the IHEC consortium for testing.
+Please note that processing this data requires a considerable amount of [computational resources](https://github.com/IHEC/grape-nf/blob/master/config/resources/ihec.config).

 Move back to the initial folder and create a new working directory for the pipeline run:

     cd ..
     mkdir IHEC-pipeline-test && cd IHEC-pipeline-test